dnwiebe/Simulino/README.md

 Simulino a web service, with clients in many languages.
 But that's in the future.

 ### In Progress
-Updated 6/14/2015
+Updated 7/3/2015

+* For instructions that set status flags, the flag-setting code is pretty much copied directly from the AVR datasheet, and there are significant opportunities for factoring out duplication, which would also make testing significantly easier.
+Finding the duplication, though, and classifying it intelligently, won't be trivial.

 * Get `BlinkTest` (which runs the Blink demo program that comes with the Arduino IDE) passing without pending.
+That is to say, figure out why it's strobing too fast by a factor of approximately (but not exactly) 10.

 ### Prioritized Backlog
 Updated 7/3/2015

-1. Currently, Vcc is hardcoded at 5.0V.
-That's a problem; it should be part of the configuration.

-1. For instructions that set status flags, the flag-setting code is pretty much copied directly from the AVR datasheet, and there are significant opportunities for factoring out duplication, which would also make testing significantly easier.
-Finding the duplication, though, and classifying it intelligently, won't be trivial.

 1. I really don't like the way this project handles unsigned values.
 We have `UnsignedByte` that's supposed to be taking care of that, but somehow there's still an awful lot of `& 0xFF` around...which means there may not be enough